 56 km loop

 A permit is required for travel above Saxton Hut between 1 January and 30 April.
-Apply to the Wairau / Renwick Office.
+Allow 10 working days for us to receive and process your application.
+Apply online for an activity permit from the Wairau/Renwick Office.

 This route is unmarked and is suitable for trampers with a high degree of off-track experience and fitness who should allow at least 4-5 days and, if possible, 1-2 extra days to complete the trip.

 It starts at Bottom Gordon Hut in the Leatham Conservation Area, and travels via Severn and Saxton Huts in the Molesworth Recreation Reserve, around to Top Gordon Hut and back to Bottom Gordon Hut.

 There is an obvious old bull dozer track that starts at Bottom Gordon Hut on the true left of the river.
 For the first 4 km, the track crosses to both sides of well terraced extensive river flats.
 Orange track markers are visible up the river.
 There are occasional greywacke slips to cross, but the old bull dozer track is easily followed and mostly close to the river.